 Putting Inhaled Insulin to the Test

 Editor’s Note: This article is about Ginger’s personal experience using Afrezza, and what has worked for her may not work for everyone.
 Please consult your healthcare team before making any changes to your diabetes care regimen.
-Beyond Type 1 has an active partnership with MannKind, makers of Afrezza.
+Beyond Type 1 has an active partnership with MannKind, makers of Afrezza, at the time of publication.
 This article was not produced as part of that partnership, and the company had no input into its creation.